iqbal-lab-org/cobs/scripts/xz_compressor/README.md

 # xz_compressor

-Creates and compress ordered [COBS](https://github.com/bingmann/cobs) indexes to later be used by [mof-search](https://github.com/karel-brinda/mof-search).
+Creates and compresses ordered [COBS](https://github.com/bingmann/cobs) indexes to later be used by [mof-search](https://github.com/karel-brinda/mof-search).

 # Dependencies